XPing365/xping365-sdk/docs/wiki/tutorial.md

 ## Test the new app with validation pipeline

-Now if you try to run the app, you get additional test steps performed by the `HttpClientTestAgent` in the order in which they were added:
+Now if you try to run the app, you get additional test steps performed by the `TestAgent` in the order in which they were added:

 ```console
 ConsoleApp.exe --url http://demoblaze.com